juroc95/juroc95/README.md

 # Juhwan Lee

-Highly motivated computer science undergraduate student.
+Highly motivated computer science undergraduate student with a strong foundation in math and programming logic.
 Experienced in Agile and Scrum environments.
-Supports team administrative, project coordination, design and programming needs.
-School projects included building apps, optimizing programs and validating code.
+Seeking to leverage solid development skills with a focus on collaboration, communication, passion and creativity as a programmer.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=juroc95)](https://github.com/anuraghazra/github-readme-stats)